bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 };

 const response = {
+    "on_result": {
+        "type": "object",
+        "required": true,
+        "mutable": true,
+        "description": "A declaration of the desired HTTP response in case the action (as defined in the sibling `action` object) was successful.", "properties": {
             "headers": headers,
             "body": {
                 "type": "undefined",
+                "required": true,
+                "mutable": true,
+                "description": "The value to be returned with the HTTP response.
+Either a static value or an expression (`string`).
+For a no-return using the empty string."
+            },
+            "uri": {
+                "type": "string",
                 "required": false,
-        "mutable": false,
+                "mutable": true,
-        "description": "The body to be returned with the response."
+                "description": "In the case of an HTTP `POST` this value tells the API Gateway that a new resource has been created and as a consequence the HTTP response will have the uri as the value for the HTTP `Location` header and status code set to HTTP `201 created`.
+In case of the HTTP request not being a `POST` or if undefined, the status code will be set to HTTP `200 OK` or the value defined by `status_code`."
             },
             "status_code": {
                 "type": "integer",
                 "required": false,
-        "mutable": false,
+                "mutable": true,
-        "description": "The HTTP status code for the response" },
+                "description": "The HTTP status code for the response.
+This can be an `integer` or an expression that evaluates to an integer."
+            }
+        }
+    },
+    "on_error": {
+        "type": "object",
+        "required": true,
+        "mutable": true,
+                "description": "A declaration of the desired HTTP response in case the action (as defined in the sibling `action` object) failed.", "properties": {
+            "headers": headers,
+            "body": {
+                "type": "undefined",
+                "required": true,
+                "mutable": true,
+                "description": "The value to be returned with the HTTP response.
+Either a static value or an expression (`string`).
+For a no-return using the empty string."
+            },
-    "uri": {
+            "status_code": {
-        "type": "string",
+                "type": "integer",
                 "required": false,
-        "mutable": false,
+                "mutable": true,
-        "description": "The URI for the response.
-If defined, the status code will the redirect code."
+                "description": "The HTTP status code for the response.
+This can be an `integer` or an expression that evaluates to an integer.
+For example, the following expression uses the [API Context](#api-context) `status_codes` property to extract a code and uses `500` as fallback value: \n\n```javascript\n{{status_codes |> get({{action.error.error_uri}}, 500) |> integer}}\n```"
+            }
+        }
     }
 };